-Cleanse your skin 2 or three times a day with an oil-free foaming cleanser and a gentle cleansing lotion
+- Cleanse your skin 2 or 3 times a day with an oil-free foaming face wash for oily skin and a gentle cleansing lotion

-Switch to an oil-free mattifying moisturizer for your oily skin
+- Switch to an oil-free mattifying moisturizer for oily skin

-- Apply an oil-free gel sunscreen that offers at least SPF 50 protection with a non-oily finish.
+- An oil-free gel sunscreen is a prefet sunscreen for oily skin as it offers at least SPF 50 protection with a non-oily finish.
 Just make sure to apply the sunscreen in the right way for best results.

 - Use skincare products that contain useful ingredients such as salicylic acid, niacinamide, and hyaluronic acid.

 - Always choose skin care products that contain natural, pure and organic ingredients and are paraben-free, sulfate-free, mineral oil and fragrance-free.